techqueria/website/events.md

 <h3>Partner Events</h3>

-<strong><a href="https://www.linkedin.com/in/saminerenberg">Sami Nerenberg</a></strong>, Executive Director from the Alliance for Community Development, is extending an invitation to our members.
+<strong><a href="https://www.linkedin.com/in/saminerenberg" target="_blank">Sami Nerenberg</a></strong>, Executive Director from the Alliance for Community Development, is extending an invitation to our members.

 Learn design tools like Photoshop, Illustrator and InDesign to boost your work.
-Check out these upcoming Workshops: ow.ly/4mSv2o
+Check out these upcoming Workshops: <a href="http://ow.ly/4mSv2o" target="_blank">ow.ly/4mSv2o</a>

 Photoshop 101– April 27, 6:30-8:30pm.
 Learn how to edit photos and combine images to convey your idea.